polyphene/docs.holium.org/docs/get-started/setting-up.md

 avocado sales in the United States.
 The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales for on a given year.

 To be able to follow this tutorial you will first need to install Rust on your machine.
-They have various ways of installing it on your machine.
+Newcomers to the Rust toolchain may find [instructions](https://www.rust-lang.org/tools/install) for its installation through a one-line script.

 Once Rust is installed we will be able to leverage [`cargo`](https://doc.rust-lang.org/cargo/) to install the Holium CLI.
 Execute the command: